KhalifaBL/koujina/README.md

 // Get a reference to the database service var mydatabase = firebase.database();

-//For basic write operations, you can use set() to save data to a specified reference, replacing any existing data at that //path.
+//For basic write operations, you can use set() to save data to a specified reference,
+//replacing any existing data at that path.
 In our case, we might add a recipe with set() as follows: function sendDataToFireBase(name, lastname, email) {

     mydatabase.ref('recipes/'+name).set({